Section508Coordinators/TrustedTester5.1/Documents/alternate.md

     2. If a failure is found in the identified ‘accessible’ version, enter FAIL for the appropriate Test ID.
 It is not necessary to continue testing for this test (ID 1.A) after a failure has been found.
 Evaluate results.

-    3. If none of the versions is identified for accessibility, test all versions until a version that passes all applicable Test Conditions is found.
+    3. If none of the versions is proposed as the conforming version, test all versions until a version that passes all applicable Test Conditions is found.
+(This is meant to apply to parts of a site or page, such as a document or a form control, rather than an entire site.)

         1. If a failure is found in a version, stop testing that version and test the other version(s).

 ##### Evaluate Results:

-If the following is **TRUE**, then the content **PASSES**; if the following is **FALSE**, then this Test Condition **DOES NOT APPLY** **(DNA)**:
+If the following is **TRUE**, then the content **PASSES**; if the following is **FALSE**, then this Test Condition **FAILS**: **CS 1.
+Gets rid of circular reference**

 1. There is an accessible alternate version of content that passes all applicable Test Conditions in this test process.

 If the result of this test condition is:

--   **PASSES**, continue to 1.B.
-The accessible alternate version (that passed this 1.A. test) will be referred to as the “accessible version” in subsequent tests.
+-   **PASSES**, continue to 1.B. **CS 2.
+With meaning of “proposed” alternate, subsequent tests 1.B-1.D can still be done to identify failures, vs. if this was just DNA.**

--   **DOES NOT APPLY (DNA)**, mark the results for the remaining Conforming Alternate Version Test Conditions (1.B - 1.E) as **DOES NOT APPLY (DNA)** and continue testing all versions with subsequent test conditions.
+-   **DOES NOT APPLY (DNA)**, mark the results for the remaining Conforming Alternate Version Test Conditions (1.B - 1.E) as **DOES NOT APPLY (DNA)**.
+For parts of a site or page (not an entire site) {or: Except for alternate versions of entire web sites}, continue testing all versions with subsequent test conditions.
 All versions of the content should be tested and included in the test report.
+-   **CS 4.
+Restricts instruction to exclude entire web sites**
+-   **KE If an entire site has an alternate version, then I suggest modifying the reported content to just be “Application A – accessibility enabled version only” or something to narrow the scope of the report.**

+From Understanding Conformance Requirement 1: all information on a page conforms or has a conforming alternate version that is available from the page.

+If testing of an application does not include all content, then it cannot claim conformance to a WCAG level (and therefore cannot claim 508 conformance).

+**CS 3.
+DNA now restricted to case where there is no alternate or none is proposed**

 ###### Note: